CodyDeLaTorre/reading-notes/201/class1.md

 ### Clients and Servers

 - clients are typically web users
-- servers are computers that store webpages, sites or apps
+- servers are computers that store webpages, sites, or apps

 ### JavaScript